rkt/rkt/Documentation/configuration.md

 `kubernetes.io`, `rkt` would send an HTTP header: `Authorization:
 Bearer common-token`.

-But with additional configuration like follows situation changes.
-Example of local configuration:
+But with additional configuration provided in the local configuration directory, this can be overridden.
+For example, given the above system configuration and the following local configurations:

-In `/etc/rkt/auth.d/specific-coreos.json`:
+`/etc/rkt/auth.d/specific-coreos.json`:
 ```
 {
 	"rktKind": "auth",